rmuttha/Dynamic-Selection-Mechanism-of-Tournament-Predictor-and-Individual-Predictor-Performance/README.md

 **5. Getting Started**<br>
 **a.
 Prerequisites**<br>
-Ensure you have a C compiler like GCC installed on your system to compile and run the simulation.
+Ensure you have a C compiler like GCC installed on your system to compile and run the simulation.<br>
 **b.
 Building the Project**<br>
 To compile the project, ensure you have a C++ compiler installed and configured (GCC recommended).
 Use the provided Makefile by running the following command in the terminal:<br><br>
 _**$ make**_ <br><br>